Baraaalsaleh/MEC319/README.md

     $ roslaunch my_robot objects.launch

 To be able to use the classifier node "locate_classify_objects.py" you need now to change the path for the "model10.h5" file to the right path on your local machine.
+You need then to make it an executable using the following command:

+    $ chmod +x src/MEC319/my_robot/src/scripts/locate_classify_objects.py

 Now run the following commands in a different terminal to start the object classifier:

     $ rosrun my_robot locate_classify_objects.py

 You can start the robot now using:

-    $ roslaunch ur10_with_gripper.launch
+    $ roslaunch fh_desc ur10_with_gripper.launch

 You can start the ur10_moveit_planning_execution.launch now: